Ahmad Zakii Anwar

-Ahmad Zakii Anwar (born 1955 in Johor Bahru, Johor, Malaysia) is a Malaysian artist known for his photo-realist still-life paintings.
+Ahmad Zakii Anwar (born 1955 in Johor Bahru, Johor, Federation of Malaya) is a Malaysian artist known for his photo-realist still-life paintings.

 Early life and education

-Zakii was born in Johor Bahru, Johor, in Malaysia.
-He is the youngest of 6 children.
-Zakii developed his love for art at the age of 6.
-He attended Ngee Heng Primary School from 1962 until 1967 and went to secondary school at English College Johore Bahru.
-After graduation, Zakii was accepted into the School of Art and Design, MARA Institute of Technology.
+Zakii was born in Johor Bahru, Johor, Malaysia.
+He is the youngest of six children.
+Zakii developed his love for art at the age of six.
+He attended Ngee Heng Primary School from 1962 to 1967 and later went to secondary school at English College Johore Bahru.
+After graduation, Zakii was accepted into the School of Art and Design at the MARA Institute of Technology.

 Family

 Zakii's father, Tan Sri Haji Anwar bin Abdul Malik, was a politician.
 He was credited as the person who gave the United Malays National Organisation (UMNO) its name – initially United Malays Organization.
 This was at a meeting in Batu Pahat when seven UMNO founders from Johor Bahru met Datuk Onn Jaafar to call for a unification of the disparate Malay nationalist groups at the time.
 He later became Onn’s private secretary when Onn became Johor’s chief minister.
 Anwar's mother was Hajjah Saodah binti Abdullah, a housewife.
 Zakii has two elder sisters, Tan Sri Zarinah Anwar, who was the chairman of Securities Commission Malaysia and Zainah Anwar, prominent Malaysian non-governmental organisation leader and activist.
 She was the head of Sisters in Islam for more than twenty years before deciding to step down to give way to young blood to continue the fight for Muslim women's rights.
 Their father died in 1998, and their mother, Hajjah Saodah bte Abdullah, died the following year.
 Zakii is married with 4 children.